 The goal is a Living Economy for which life is the defining value, money is solely a means, and the power to make resource allocation decisions resides with people who make their living as co-productive members of place-based communities in which people and nature work together to meet the needs of all.

 - Agenda for a New Economy: From Phantom Wealth to Real Wealth.
 A Declaration of Independence from Wall Street, 2nd edition, (August 2010) is the Forum's most current and complete treatment of the New Economy we envision.
 The companion Discussion Guide is a resource for group discussion.
 It also provides a synopsis of key ideas and each of the individual chapters.

 Our Partner Websites

 - The Institute for Policy Studies is a leader on New Economy policy issues under its programs on the Global Economy, and Inequality and the Common Good.
-The latter program provides staff support for Common Security Clubs, Wealth for the Common Good, and the Working Group on Extreme Inequality, each of which offers useful resources.
+The latter program provides staff support for Resilience Circles, Wealth for the Common Good, among others, offers many useful resources.

 Opportunities to Dialogue with Us

 Go to YES! to comment on David Korten’s blogs.
 Given the popularity and effectiveness of social media sites that specialize in supporting community dialogues, our policy is to encourage and support the use of such forums rather than attempting to maintain yet another such forum on this web site.
 We also join us on:

 - Twitter: David Korten tweets as @dkorten.
 Kat Gjovik tweets as @katgjovik. #neweconomy is the general tag we use for most of our Tweets.